ehsanx/SurveyDataAnalysis/docs/index.md

 ---
-title: "Preparing an analytic dataset from NHANES, and working with subset of that data to get proper SE and 95% CI using R and Stata"
+title: "Preparing an analytic dataset from NHANES, and working with subset to get proper SE and 95% CI using R and Stata"
-author: "Ehsan Karim, ehsan.karim@ubc.ca"
+author: "Ehsan Karim, ehsan.karim@ubc.ca, https://ehsank.com/"
 date: "07 October 2020"
 always_allow_html: yes
 output: